 CBNA is a credit report code that stands for Citibank North America.
 Citibank is the 4th largest credit card issuer in the United States.
 They have over 138 million customers.

 ‘CBNA credit card’ may be on your credit report as a hard inquiry.
-This happens when you apply for a credit card through Citibank.
+This happens when you’ve applied for a credit card issued by Citibank.

 Citi has some of the most popular credit cards on the market such as:

 - Citi Diamond Preferred